-Each ordinary share grants to its holder one vote (Art.
+Each ordinary share grants to its holder one vote in the General Meeting (Art.
 21 (1) of the Articles of Association).
 The preferred shares accord to their holders all shareholder rights apart from the right to vote (§ 140 (1) AktG).